vektah/bugfree-dangerzone/README.md

  - that all exception catch blocks and type hints have a valid type
  - all doc block types are valid (eg @param Foo $foo)
  - all Doctrine annotations can be resolved (eg @FOobar())
+ - access level validation for constructors and static methods
  - Finally that all use statements are actually used.